Mayeux History, Family Crest & Coats of Arms

 Mayeux Settlers in United States in the 19th Century

-- Maxime Mayeux, aged 21, who emigrated to the United States, in 1893
+- Maxime Mayeux, aged 21, who immigrated to the United States, in 1893

 Mayeux Settlers in United States in the 20th Century

-- Albertine Mayeux, aged 50, who emigrated to the United States from Lens, France, in 1913
+- Albertine Mayeux, aged 50, who immigrated to the United States from Lens, France, in 1913

 - Francois Mayeux, aged 23, who landed in America from Lens, France, in 1913

-- Joseph Mayeux, aged 19, who emigrated to America from Lens, France, in 1913
+- Joseph Mayeux, aged 19, who immigrated to America from Lens, France, in 1913

 - Marie Mayeux, aged 18, who landed in America from Lens, France, in 1913